-- Submit a Council Petition to formally request that the Council or the Manager consider taking an action such as adopting a policy, amending an ordinance, allocating resources (including significant staff time and/or funds), or changing a practice.
+- Submit a Council Petition to formally request that the Council consider taking an action such as adopting a policy, amending an ordinance, or changing a practice.
 (A Council Petition has similarities to a Community Member Petition, though it is subject to a distinct process as outlined in this document.) - Draft a Resolution or Proclamation for the Council to consider adopting a formal statement about an issue of local, regional, national, or international importance.